eds-book/reproducibility-challenge-2023/challenge/intro.md

 # Welcome 👋

 :::{tip}
-The computing and storage resources used for this workshop have been kindly provided by [CESNET](https://www.cesnet.cz/?lang=en) in the frame of the [EGI-ACE](https://www.egi.eu/project/egi-ace/) project that provides advanced Computing for [EOSC](https://eosc-portal.eu/about/eosc).
+The computing and storage resources used for this workshop have been kindly provided by the [C-SCALE](https://c-scale.eu) project that provides advanced Computing for [EOSC](https://eosc-portal.eu/about/eosc).
 :::

-## FOSS4G Annual International Gathering

-[FOSS4G](https://foss4g.org/) stands for **Free and Open Source Software for Geospatial** and is the annual recurring global event hosted by [OSGeo](https://www.osgeo.org/), the non-profit organization that supports and promotes the collaborative development of free and open source geographic technologies and open geospatial data.

-### FOSS4G Pangeo 101 workshop

-An [introduction to the Pangeo ecosystem](https://talks.osgeo.org/foss4g-2022-workshops/talk/NF8BKU/) will be provided by the Pangeo Community.
-You will learn how to efficiently access, analyze and visualize geospatial data at scale.
-The workshop timeline, setup and content are accessible via the left menu of this webpage.
+## Infrastructure

 ## The European Open Science Cloud (EOSC)